gblaize/CyberBootCamp/README.md

 - _Which file is the playbook? filebeat-playbook.yml is the playbook file Where do you copy it?_ The file is located in /etc/ansible/roles/ directory
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 You update the /etc/ansible/hosts file, and you do this by updating the webservser section with the Ip addresses of the hosts that Filebeat would be installed on, and updating the Elk section with the Ip address of the host that the Elk container would be installed on.
-Also make sure not to forget the "ansible_python_interpreter=/usr/bin/python3" in front of the host's Ip addresses.
+Also make sure to add the "ansible_python_interpreter=/usr/bin/python3" in front of the host's Ip addresses.
 - _Which URL do you navigate to in order to check that the ELK server is running? http://ELK.VM.PublicIP:5601/